Information Hazards in Capability Research

 | Bloomfield / Baker and Church / Wang | AI-biosecurity governance and built-in safeguards | Commentary and policy framing; implementation still institutional |

 Theoretical capability includes publication norms that preserve reproducibility while reducing operational misuse.
 This requires journal policies, institutional review, and field-specific norms rather than ad hoc redaction.
-Controlled-access mechanisms (trusted-reviewer access to model weights and code) are emerging in adjacent fields and could be extended to AI-biology capability work.
-Cross-institutional review boards for AI-biology DURC are an active discussion.
+Controlled-access mechanisms, including trusted-reviewer access to model weights and code, could be extended to AI-biology capability work.

 DNA synthesis screening is an important example of why publication judgment and infrastructure have to be considered together.
 The IGSC protocol describes screening of synthetic DNA orders and customers, but voluntary screening cannot cover every provider or every future sequence-design workflow (IGSC, 2024).
 AI-biology papers should avoid normalising “screening bypass” as a technical achievement; when screening limitations matter scientifically, report the governance conclusion without operationalising evasion.